GracianB/yoga-instructor/README.md

 > **"I was really here today."**

-Yoga can support mobility, body awareness, breathing and attention, but everyone arrives with a different context.
+Yoga can support mobility, body awareness, breathing and attention.

-That is why the approach is:
+But everyone arrives with a different context.

+So:

 ```text
 PERSON